Digital Updates – April

 Europe’s GDPR Law Lacks Funding, Enforcement

 Nearly two years ago, the EU enacted the General Data Protection Regulation (GDPR), which was the world’s strictest online privacy regulation.
-Since its enactment, Google ...
+Since its enactment, Google has been the only company fined under the law, making many question its effectiveness.
+CEO ...
 Read More

 Texas AG Continues Antitrust Investigation into Google